Tutorial

 Step 1: Submitting your data

-Once your desired input type is selected, press the “SUBMIT” button and wait for your results.
+Once your desired input type is selected, press the “SUBMIT JOB” button and wait for your results.

 Step 2: Wait for your results